stretch07/msgroom-bot/README.md

 Some quick tips and reminders:
 * Do not use strict equality operators when checking if arguments are primitive values that aren't strings.
 Your code will fail if you do this.
 Arguments will always be strings.

+## FAQ
+Q. I'm getting an argument from a user, but it's HTML-encoded! (\&amp; instead of &, etc.)
+A. Use the [`he`](https://www.npmjs.com/package/he) package or similar to encode and decode special HTML characters.
+Functionality for this is not built in.

 ## Contributing
 Feel free to open forks and pull requests.
 Below are some notable contributors.
 ### Lead Developers